PrestaShop/prestashop.github.io/news/_posts/2019-02-11-prestashop-in-2019-and-beyond-part-1-current-architecture.md

 While controllers will be different in BO and FO, pretty much all of PrestaShop's PHP code is shared between those two environments.
 This code is split in four logical subsystems:

-- Legacy code – located in `/classes`
+- Legacy code – located in `/classes` and `/controllers`
 - Adapter code – located in `/src/Adapter`
 - Core code – located in `/src/Core`
 - Symfony code (or "PrestaShop Bundle") – located in `/src/PrestaShopBundle`

 To explain this structure, let's look back a little.

-Up until 1.6.0, all code lived in the `classes` directory.
+Up until 1.6.0, all shared code lived in the `classes` directory.
 One of the main problems with the legacy architecture is that classes are both static and too big.
 Since refactoring all legacy classes would take a very long time, during the development of 1.6.1 it was decided to [separate legacy code from new, loosely coupled code][architecture-1610].

 This decision aimed at gradually producing a cleaner codebase without introducing breaking changes, thus giving module developers time to adapt their modules.